 Usually, you would use a lawnmower to cut your grass.
 It's perfect for larger or more even areas, and the blades ensure for an even cut the whole way.
 Sometimes though, you won't be able to use a lawn mower to get to the grass on the edges against fences and posts.
+Trying to get to the edges with a mower can result in damaging fence and posts, resulting in fence maintenance being needed.
 In these cases, a weedwacker or grass trimmer will do a better job at cutting that grass.
-Here's how to use one to ensure that you get the perfect cut.
+Here's how to use a weedwacker to ensure that you get the perfect cut.

 Why Use a Weedwacker?

 So why use a weed-wacker in the first place?
 Despite the name, they can be used for more than removing weeds.
-Their design is perfect for cutting smaller areas of grass.
+Their design is perfect for cutting smaller areas of grass, especially to help aid in fence maintenance.
 They help cut the edges of your lawn, where your regular lawnmower can't reach.
 They are also perfect for uneven areas, where you won't be able to manoeuvre a lawn mower.

-In these instances, a weed eater or grass trimmer is going to be just what you need when it comes to cutting the lawn.
+In these instances, a weed eater or grass trimmer is going to be just what you need when it comes to cutting the lawn or helping with fence maintenance to ensure the area around your fence is clean and clear and won’t lead to mold, mildew or rot in the posts.
 You will need to prepare before you get started, though.
 Let's see how you'll do this.

 Before getting started, you'll need weed wacker protection for both you and your yard as a whole.
 A weedwacker uses a string that rotates quickly to cut down vegetation.
 This launches both grass and other debris at high speed.
-If you're not careful, it could injure you.
+If you're not careful, it could injure you or your posts, leading to fence maintenance.

 Consider your yard, too.
 Some areas can see damage from the strimmer if you're working in close proximity to them.
 Fence and deck posts, for example, are easily damaged by the flying debris.
 That's why so many home owners look into weedeater protection post shields for them.
 Firstly, it's important to keep up with fence maintenance so your fence is less at risk once you start cutting grass.
-You should also look into installing post shields or a fence protector, so you're not going to damage the fence as you work.
+You should also look into installing post shields or a fence protector, so you're not going to damage the fence, therefore lessening the time spent on fence maintenance.
 If you don't already have a fence post protector installed, now's the time to look into it.

 Once you've organized all your weedeater protection, you're ready to get started.

 Before you get started cutting the grass, examine the area closely.
 Look for any debris that may be in the grass, such as rocks or sticks.
 Remove as much as you can before you get started.
-Your weedwacker will send that debris flying if it catches it, so you want to avoid that if possible.
+Your weedwacker will send that debris flying if it catches it, so you want to avoid that if possible and you don’t want to deal with nicks and scratches on your posts when doing fence maintenance later.
 Remember though, it's not possible to catch everything before you get started.
-That's why it's so important to wear weed wacker protection, and have those post shields or fence post protector in place.
+That's why it's so important to wear weed wacker protection and have those post shields or fence post protectors in place.

 How To Cut Grass Using Your Weedwacker